Forecasts

 Long-Term Forecast

-The U.S. economy is forecast to run below its long-run trend rate of growth in 2025, as growth is slowed by tariffs, fiscal constraint and slower population growth.
-Real GDP growth then briefly overshoots in 2026/27 and then converges closer to potential by 2028.
-Slower near-term growth pushes the unemployment rate slightly higher, reaching 4.5% by Q4-2025 before gradually returning to its long-run average of 4% by mid-2027.
+The U.S. economy is forecast to run below its long-run trend rate of growth in 2025 and 2026, as growth is slowed by higher tariffs, some fiscal restraint and slower population growth.
+Real GDP growth then briefly overshoots in 2027 and then converges closer to potential by 2028.

 State Economic Forecast